Azure/PSRule.Rules.Azure/docs/en/rules/Azure.Storage.DefenderCloud.md

 ## RECOMMENDATION

 Consider using Microsoft Defender for Storage to protect your data hosted in storage accounts.
-Alternatively, use Microsoft Defender for Storage for all storage accounts within a subscription.
+Additionally, consider using Microsoft Defender for Storage to protect all storage accounts within a subscription.

 ## EXAMPLES